RikuDaDev/PMplans/README.md

 # PM plans
-This is my server partnership plans (the blue text is hidden links and each will take you to a different place!)
+This is my server partnership plans (the blue text is hidden links and each will take you to a different place)!

 Contact `Riku </>#7028` on Discord if you wish to partner/hire me!